Billions of cicadas set to invade parts of eastern US for first time in 17 years

 The eastern United States is home to six species of periodical cicadas that emerge in different years.

-This spring, it'll be time for members of one of the largest broods of 17-year cicadas, known as Brood X, to burrow out from their subterranean hideouts and show off their black bodies, bold red eyes and romantic serenades.
-This will happen in 15 states: Delaware, Georgia, Illinois, Indiana, Kentucky, Maryland, Michigan, North Carolina, New Jersey, New York, Ohio, Pennsylvania, Tennessee, Virginia and West Virginia, as well as in Washington, DC.
+This spring, it'll be time for members of one of the largest broods of 17-year cicadas, known as Brood X, to burrow out from their subterranean hideouts and show off their black bodies and bold red eyes.
+Fifteen states will hear the romantic serenades of males in trees, trying to attract females: Delaware, Georgia, Illinois, Indiana, Kentucky, Maryland, Michigan, North Carolina, New Jersey, New York, Ohio, Pennsylvania, Tennessee, Virginia and West Virginia, as well as in Washington, DC.

-The return of the cicadas typically happens from mid-May through late June and is, needless to say, a wild spectacle.
+The return of the cicadas typically starts around mid-May and runs through late June and is, needless to say, a wild spectacle.
 Some people view the insect invasion as an annoyance, while others welcome it as a wonder of nature.
 Some in the latter category even travel around the US to cicada emergence areas to experience the sights and sounds annually.
+A free app called Cicada Safari, available for iOS and Android, lets the cicada-curious record periodical-cicada sightings to help scientists verify their lifecycles, as well as broods' relationships to one another.

 The bugs are harmless, Parsons stresses, and typically don't come indoors, though they do gather on outside walls.